thanhvu3105/restaurant/README.md

 # restaurant
-Help working at the restaurant when the awful POS crash TO LAUNCH THE PROGRAM
+Help working at the restaurant when the  POS crash
+TO LAUNCH THE PROGRAM
 ```
 python restaurant.py